 Monitor the app post-launch, providing bug fixes, minor updates, and ongoing support.

+Include articles and information to increase SEO as part of the initial website development

+6 months of free maintenance including correcting errors and updating public website to drive access with SEO content

 Each phase is designed to ensure the project progresses smoothly from initial planning to post-launch support, focusing on key milestones and stakeholder involvement.